spacetelescope/wfc3tools/docs/wfc3tools/wf3cte.rst

 Output Files
 ------------

 If you are running the separate `wf3cte.e` step a _rac.fits file will be output.
-This the same as a _raw.fits file except the CTE correction has been applied to the data.
+This is the same as a _raw.fits file except the CTE correction has been applied to the data.

 If the PCTECORR step is set to PEFORM: